okfde/farmsubsidy-store/README.md

 Already downloaded files will only be replaced by newer ones.

-**TODO**: If a cleaned csv already exists, it will not be re-generated.

 If the table `farmsubsidy` already exists, it will be deleted!

 ### parallel cleaning